 Course assignments are strictly due on the dates outlined above.
-Late reflections will receive a grade of 0.
+Late assignments will be penalized at 10% a day.
+Late reflections will receive a grade of 0 as we have a very tight turnaround for grades at that point.
 Please note that these policies are binding unless academic consideration is given to an individual student.
 The timeframe and due dates for all assignments are outlined in this course outline.
 Please note that issues related to technological malfunctions (e.g., "I forgot to hit submit," hard-drive crashes, etc.) and leisure travel are not valid reasons for extensions.
 The only exceptions to these rules are for unforeseen, serious circumstances of personal illness or other issues.